 - Sections: Divide a hoop into sections as you would slice a pizza or make it a little more freeform.
 Outlining stitches work well for those dividing lines and you can group other types of stitches within them.
 You could even skip stitching the dividing lines and only stitch within the sections.

 These ideas are merely a guide to get you started.
-The most important element of a sampler is to actually start stitching!
+The most important element of a sampler is to start stitching.
 Not every embroidery piece needs to be an heirloom; often it's best to have fun and enjoy the learning process.
 And remember that stitches are easily removed so you can change your work as you go.
-Have fun with it!
+Have fun with it.